apache/kyuubi/docs/tools/spark_block_cleaner.md

     value: /data/data1,/data/data2
 ```

-Such as you use /shuffleFilesDirs/data1, /shuffleFilesDirs/data2 to cache shuffle data.
+Such as you used /blockFilesDirs/data1, /blockFilesDirs/data2 as spark-local-dirs to cache shuffle data.

 You should modify
 ```yaml